monome/docs/norns/study-4b.md

 ## reference
 ### norns-specific
-- `grid` -- module to manage messages to/from a connected monome grid and send LED state data, see [`grid` API docs](../api/modules/grid) for detailed usage
+- `arc` -- module to manage messages to/from a connected monome arc and send LED state data, see [`arc` API docs](../api/modules/arc) for detailed usage
-- `midi` -- module to manage messages to/from connected MIDI devices, see [`midi` API docs](../api/modules/midi) and [MIDI API reference](../reference/midi) for detailed usage
+- `musicutil` -- library to perform standard musical functions, see [`MusicUtil` API docs](../api/modules/lib.MusicUtil.html) for detailed usage
-- `musicutil` -- library to perform standard musical functions, see [`MusicUtil` API docs](https://monome.org/docs/norns/api/modules/lib.MusicUtil.html) for detailed usage
+- `util` -- library to perform common utility functions, see [`Util` API docs](../api/modules/lib.util.html) for detailed usage

 ### general
-- `and` / `or` -- a terse combination of binary operators, see [this tutorial](http://lua-users.org/wiki/TernaryOperator) for detailed usage
 - `require` -- a higher-level function, see [Lua docs](https://www.lua.org/pil/8.1.html) for more details but suffice to say you only need to use `require` when running and loading norns libraries outside of your script's folder (like we did with `musicutil`).
 When loading from inside of your script's folder, use `include`.
 See the `libraries` section of [the extended reference](/docs/norns/reference/#libraries) for more detail.

 ## continued